garris/ember-backstop/README.md

 TLDR;
 ------------------------------------------------------------------------------
-If you are new and just want a quick tutorial, try this step-by-step -- you'll be automatically diffing screenshots in about 5 mins! https://github.com/garris/ember-backstop-tutorial/
+QUICK TUTORIAL 👉 If you are new and just want a quick tutorial, try this step-by-step -- you'll be automatically diffing screenshots in about 5 mins! https://github.com/garris/ember-backstop-tutorial/